 In Section \ref{modulational}, we study the linear modulational instability analytically.
 In this subsection, we obtain an interesting numerical phenomenon that there exists $\ep_0\in(0,1)$ such that the number of unstable modes changes from $2$ to $1$ once $\ep$ passes through $\ep_0$ increasingly for $\alpha={1\over 2}$ or ${1\over3}$.

 To avoid solving the Poisson equation, we analyze the problem using the stream functions and solve the following generalized eigenvalue problem

 where $M_{\ep\alpha} = J_{\ep,\alpha}L_{\ep,\alpha} (-\Delta_\alpha)$, $J_{\ep,\alpha}$, $L_{\ep,\alpha}$ and $\Delta_\alpha$ are defined in \eqref{def-J-ep-al}-\eqref{nabla-alpha-Delta-alpha}.
-The study of modulational instability is equivalent to the study the generalized eigenvalue problem in \eqref{modeig}.
-We use spectral method to discretize this problem and study a generalized eigenvalue problem with two approximation matrices.
+The study of modulational instability is equivalent to the study of the generalized eigenvalue problem in \eqref{modeig}.
+We use a spectral method to discretize this problem and study the resulting generalized eigenvalue problem with two approximation matrices.
 We take the basis